hippomundo/coding-test/README.md

  to your forked repository, or send us the ZIP file of your project without the vendor or node_modules folders.

-## Fully optional,if you want to show your strentghs:
+## Fully optional, opportunity to impress us even more

 - Allow the user to delete an entire column, and all cards in it

 - Maybe you can find bugs or make performance improvements, or improve the UX?

 - Add single-column vertical scroll to the board, so that the board can be longer than the screen without adding a scrollbar to the entire page

 - Create an extra page in the application that display some statistics, for example:
     - Number of cards assigned for each user
     - Number of cards completed this week
     - Number of cards completed this month

 - Maybe you just want to make us say "wow" by adding a feature that you think would be cool to have in a project like this.
-It can be anything you want, as long as it's not trivial.
+It can be anything you want.
 For example, you could add a way to add a due date to a card, and then highlight cards that are overdue.
  Or you could add a way to add a description to a card, and then show the description when the card is clicked.
 Or you could add a way to add a background image to a card.
  Maybe you want to add validation to the input forms? etc. etc. etc. Be creative!